liquidmetal-dev/flintlock/docs/proposals/0204-snapshot-restore-requirements.md

    per-VM working directory, a per-VM mount namespace, or the jailer's chroot?
    Snapshot load has no drive override, and flintlock runs Firecracker without the jailer today.
+9. How does flintlock obtain the effective guest-visible CPU configuration for the compatibility descriptor (SNAP-META-001, SNAP-RST-004)?
+   `cpu-template-helper fingerprint dump` boots a throwaway microVM, so it is a measurement per host, CPU template, kernel, and Firecracker version that could be taken once and cached, invalidated when any of those change.
+   Reading the vCPU state from the snapshot state file is an alternative.

 ## 8. References